k-kyler/mini-football-ground-management/README.md

-This is my simple web app in learning Software Engineering
+This is my web app project in learning Software Engineering